Jz1116/cs3600-intro-to-ai/README.md

 #### Details
 - The project involves the implementation of decision tree (a popular supervised learning method in machine learning).
-- I used the decision tree implemented to run a few datasets and then wrote a report to evaluate the performance/observation.
+- I used the decision tree implemented to run a few datasets and then wrote a report to analyze the performance/observation.